-Sparklike Laser Integrated™
+Sparklike Laser Integrated™ 2.0

 Non-destructive insulating gas measurement station integrated to the IG-line

-About Sparklike Laser Integrated™
+About Sparklike Laser Integrated™ 2.0

-For double and triple glazed insulating glass units with coatings and lamination
+For double and triple-glazed insulating glass units with coatings and lamination

 Features

-• Automatic non-destructive measurement
+• Automatic gas measurement system for IG lines

 • Scalable to any IG-line height